-1. Follow the Healthy Plate Model - When you dish up a holiday dinner, start with non-starchy vegetables (think leafy greens, broccoli, brussels sprouts, asparagus) and fill up half of your plate.
+- Follow the Healthy Plate Model - When you dish up a holiday dinner, start with non-starchy vegetables (think leafy greens, broccoli, Brussels sprouts, asparagus) and fill up half of your plate.
 Yes, half!
 A quarter of your plate should be filled with 3-5 ounces of lean protein - about the size of a deck of cards.
 The last quarter should be reserved for fiber-rich carbohydrates.

-5. Indulge for a Day, Not the Season – Use an online program like Arivale to help stay on track during this tempting time.
-Personal coaching keeps you accountable and helps tailor your fitness and diet plan according to your genetics, setting you up for lasting success.
+- Indulge for a Day, Not the Season – Use an online program like Headspace or Noom to help stay on track during this tempting time.
+Personal coaching and meditation keeps you accountable and helps tailor your fitness and diet plan according to your genetics, setting you up for lasting success.

 Five Tips for the Perfect Pumpkin Patch Visit

 It's that time of the year again...pumpkin patch time!
 While I love a nice Pumpkin Spice Latte as much as the next fall lovin' girl...for me, the season is all about spending time with my family...and hopefully that time is spent outside as much as possible.
 If you're headed out ...read more

 Perfect for Fall Pumpkin Spice Dirt Bomb Recipe